ellenhvn/hhz-artificial-intelligence-vl-s23/Guidelines/access-watson-studio/README.md

 ## Login
 Log in with your existing IBMid on https://dataplatform.cloud.ibm.com/ to access Watson Studio.
+Choose Dallas
 ![](./screenshots/0a.png)
 ![](./screenshots/0b.png)